MaxPastushkov/MinecraftComputer/README.md

 ### Using mcram
 After compiling (with gcc or any other compiler), run "mcram [YOUR 16 BYTE BINARY FILE] [MINECRAFT WORLD DIRECTORY]/datapacks/utils/data/utils/functions/write.mcfunction".
+I have provided an example program called fibonacci.bin which lists the Fibonacci numbers on the display (in hex).

 ### Installing the Tick Rate Mod
 Since the computer is a bit too slow, it really helps to speed up the process.